dhis2/developer-portal/src/pages/community.md

 ### Community Events

-There are a lot of [DHIS2 Developer Community Events](./events/webinars) that happen all year round.
+Check out our past and upcoming DHIS2 Developer Community Events on this page [here](./events/webinars).
 Videos for these talks can be found online as well.
-You can also find a list of dedicated DHIS2 Developer Community events on Slack.
+We will also be posting other developer community talks on Slack!